pragma-/pbot/doc/AntiAbuse.md

 When such a case is detected, PBot will kickban the offender (with a kick message of "$timeout ban for auto-rejoining after kick") for 5 minutes for the first offense.
 Each additional offense will result in the offender being banned for a much longer period.
 The offense counter is decremented once every 24 hours.

 ## Opping/Deopping
-ChanServ can op and deop PBot as necessary, unless the channel `permop` meta-data is set to a true value.
+ChanServ can op and deop PBot as necessary, unless the channel `permop` metadata is set to a true value.
 PBot will wait until about 5 minutes have elapsed before requesting a deop from ChanServ.
 This timeout can be controlled via the `general.deop_timeout` registry value, which can be overriden on a per-channel basis.